 Dr. Amanda M. Masino

 Dr. Masino’s research background includes work in cell biology, genetics, and developmental biology.
 As an undergraduate at Texas A&M University, she studied chromosome rearrangements and their contribution to speciation.
 She completed her doctoral research detailing the genetics of early heart development at the University of Texas Southwestern Medical Center, then investigated cardiac stem cell biology at the University of Washington before joining the HT faculty in 2011.
 Her current research investigates the genetic diversity of microbial populations.

-|Role: Assistant Professor of Biology|
+|Role: Associate Professor of Biology|

 |Office: D-L 202|